wang-richard/happycongress/README.md

 ## **About:**

-This repository includes the press release dataset used for my and Dr. Patrick D. Tucker's paper [*How Partisanship Influences What Congress Says Online and How They Say It*](https://journals.sagepub.com/doi/10.1177/1532673X20939498).
+This repository includes the press release dataset used for my and Dr. Patrick D. Tucker's paper [How Partisanship Influences What Congress Says Online and How They Say It](https://journals.sagepub.com/doi/10.1177/1532673X20939498).
 This dataset is dedicated to the faculty at Washington University in St. Louis.

 ## **Press Releases:**